 Hostel life: people always come and go

-And I don’t mean this the bad way.
+And I don’t mean this in a bad way.
 When you’re living and working in a hostel, you will see how many people you’ll meet in a span of a week.

-The friendship wasn’t exclusive for people who are working at the hostel but it extended to guests, too.
-Every week, we’d get Australians, Britons, Americans, staying in the hostel, and going out with us every night.
+The friendship wasn’t exclusive to people who are working at the hostel but it extended to guests, too.
+Every week, we’d get Australians, Britons, and Americans, staying in the hostel, and going out with us every night.